 Describe the path of a protein in a cell from the moment its creation is initiated until it's exported out of the cell.

 The creation of a protein starts in the nucleus with the transcription of DNA into mRNA.
-The mRNA travels to the ribosomes (either free-floating or on the endoplasmic reticulum) where it’s translated into a protein.
-If the protein is to be exported, it enters the rough ER where it’s modified, then it’s sent to the Golgi apparatus for further modification and packaging into a vesicle.
+The mRNA travels to the ribosomes (either free-floating or on the endoplasmic reticulum) where the ribosomes translate it into a protein.
+If the cell will export the protein, it enters the rough ER, which modifies it.
+Then, the cell sends the protein to the Golgi apparatus for further modification and packages it into a vesicle.
 This vesicle merges with the cell membrane, releasing the protein outside the cell.

 Explain the process of active transport using the example of glucose uptake in cells.

 Active transport of glucose happens against the concentration gradient, meaning from an area of low concentration to an area of high concentration.
-This process requires energy (ATP), which changes the shape of the glucose transporter protein embedded in the cell membrane, allowing glucose to be moved into the cell.
+This process uses energy (ATP) to change the shape of the glucose transporter protein embedded in the cell membrane, allowing the cell to move glucose inside.

 Suppose a cell was placed in a solution of sugar water.
 Over time, the cell shrivels up.
 Was the solution hypotonic, hypertonic, or isotonic relative to the cell’s cytoplasm?
 Explain your answer.